Single-Pass Measurements in Atomic Force Microscopy: Kelvin Probe Force Microscopy and Local Dielectric Studies

 A comparison of the surface potential measurements made using the single-pass KPFM-PM and a double-pass technique was performed with F14H20 assemblies on mica.
 First, we examined a sample location with single-pass KPFM-PM, and then performed the double-pass studies using positive (+40 nm) and negative heights (-30 nm, -40 nm) with respect to the average position of the probe.
 The probe was driven into oscillation with a half-amplitude of 50 nm.
 The surface potential contrast was substantially reduced at the +40 nm lift value and increased when the lift was at -40 nm.
 This was the lowest lift possible, because attempts to use 50 nm lift led to disturbance of the image, which is seen as a bright strip in the center of the surface potential image in Figure 6.
 The surface potential difference between the F14H20 self-assemblies and nearby bare substrate regions was approximately -1.4 V in the KPFM-PM image and only around -0.8 V in the double-pass image with a lift of -40 nm.
 The comparison of the surface potential values obtained using single-pass and double-pass modes shows that the single-pass method is preferred for this type of KPFM study.
 However, a combination of the negative lift and single-pass methods might be useful and should not be excluded in advanced studies of electric properties, which at the moment are unique features of the NT‑MDT SI scanning probe microscopes.

 As mentioned earlier, AFM-based electric modes can be used to analyze various materials, and such measurements do not suffer the stiffness-related limitations of local nanomechanical measurement methods.
-Semiconductor SRAM structures were examined with KPFM-AM at two locations and the representative images are shown in
+Semiconductor SRAM structures were examined with KPFM-AM at two locations and the representative images are shown in Figure 7.

 The surface potential of semiconductor structures depends on type and doping density.
 Therefore, one should not expect a direct correlation between topography and surface potential images.
 The surface potential patterns of these semiconductor structures are quite different from the sample topography seen in the height images.